Frequently Asked Questions

 How do I register for a workshop format class?

-A separate process is required to register for most workshops through the Office of Global Initiatives to process registrations.
-For questions about workshop registration, contact the Office of Global Initiatives at 513-529-8600 or by email.
+Workshop registrations and cancellations are processed through the Office of Global Initiatives.
+For questions about workshop registration, contact the Office of Global Initiatives at 513-529-8600 or by email at Global@MiamiOH.edu.

 What opportunities are available during Winter Term?

 Academic experiences will include, but are not limited to, on campus, online, or hybrid courses including studying abroad or studying within the States, conducting research, completing a Miami Plan class, or fulfilling an upper division major's class.

 What kind of research will be available?